colejarczyk/doc/userguide/reward_campaigns/creation/custom.rst

 Receiving reward by customer may be linked with :doc:`geolocation </userguide/earning_rules/creation/geolocation>` or :doc:`QR code </userguide/earning_rules/creation/qrcode>` earning rule.
 Rule to which reward will be assigned is specified in **Connect type** field.

-If customer redeemed reward, and conditions of linked rule will be met, additional points will be assign to his account.
+If customer redeemed reward, and conditions of linked rule will be met, additional points will be assigned to his account.

 **For example**

 - during reward creation, **geolocation** earning rule has been assigned, for which (when it is fulfilled) customer can get 10 points.

   When during reward redeeming, customer is in specified in geolocation rule location (rule radius, latitude, longitude conditions are met), **except reward that he redeemed additional 10 points goes to his Active points pool**.
-If rule conditions are not fulfilled, customer receive only reward (without additional points).
+If rule conditions are not fulfilled, customer receives only reward (without additional points).

 - during reward creation, **qr code** earning rule has been assigned, for which (when it is fulfilled) customer can get 15 points.

   When during reward redeeming, customer will scan specified in qr code rule code (e.g. redeeming reward is done by scanning code), **except reward that he redeemed additional 15 points goes to his Active points pool**.
-If rule conditions are not fulfilled, customer receive only reward (without additional points).
+If rule conditions are not fulfilled, customer receives only reward (without additional points).

 To create Custom campaign reward:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-1. On the Admin sidebar, tap **Reward campaigns**.
-Then, choose **Add reward campaign**.
+1. Tap **Reward campaigns** on the Admin sidebar and choose **Add reward campaign**.
 You can also add new reward directly from **All reward campaigns** list by clicking ``Add reward campaign`` at the top of the page

 .. image:: /userguide/_images/add_reward_button.png
    :alt:   Add Reward Options

-2. In the **Campaign type** section select a **Custom campaign** reward type from a dropdown list (by default Discount code is displaying)
+2. In the **Campaign type** section select a **Custom campaign** reward type from a dropdown list (Discount code is displayed by default)

 .. image:: /userguide/_images/custom_type.PNG
    :alt:   Custom reward type